lifeSource-Hub/GameOfLife/README.md

 # Game of Life #
 The Game of Life represents the life cycle of a colony of cells.
-Live cells are represented by the character 'O' on a grid, the size of which is set by the user.
-Each cell is randomly set to alive or dead, then displayed.
-The next generation is calculated by the count of a cell's live neighbors, the display updates, and so on.
+"Life" cells, the default, are represented by the character "O" on a 25x25 grid.
+The size and representation can be adjusted by user.
+The colony is randomly initialized with %25 of the cells alive.
+Once the simulation is started the cycle of reproduction and death begins, each generation calculated and displayed in 1 second intervals.

+Clicking anywhere in the colony injects "Dominant" cells, represented by a red "X".
+These cells can only survive by feeding on the Life cells and can wipe out a colony, or be wiped out themselves if isolated from a food source.

 ## Requirements ##
 * Java 11